No arrests in killing of pregnant woman in Milwaukee

-MILWAUKEE (AP) — Authorities on Monday searched for suspects in the killing of a pregnant woman who was shot on the weekend while aboard a party bus parked outside a Milwaukee restaurant and bar.
+MILWAUKEE (AP) — Authorities on Monday searched for suspects in the weekend killing of a pregnant woman who was shot while aboard a party bus parked outside a Milwaukee restaurant and bar.

 Milwaukee police said Monday that the investigation into the death of Annie Sandifer is active and ongoing and that police were still seeking suspects and trying to determine a motive.